Using Website Monitoring Tools for Comprehensive Performance Insights

 Having a successful website for your business includes getting a lot of factors right, and one of the most important is having fast performance.
 A slow website can hurt your business.
 For example, when customers organically visit your site and get frustrated with slower performance, they will leave, increasing your bounce rates.
 And when bounce rates are high, it damages your SEO, which reduces your SEO.

 Luckily, web monitoring platforms have developed various tools to track your performance to help you increase responses.
-Two types of tools include synthetic monitoring and RUM monitoring, which provide angles of performance tracking that would be of interest to anyone who wants to know how they can take advantage of metrics to increase performance.
+Two types of tools include synthetic monitoring and real user monitoring monitoring (RUM), which provide angles of performance tracking that would be of interest to anyone who wants to know how they can take advantage of metrics to increase performance.

 Transaction & API Performance Tracking